Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 There's still, I think, two big traits to talk about Iterator and Into Iterator, but, before we get to them, we're going to need some things to iterate through

 So, next time we'll look at collections!

+Let me know if I haven't covered one of your favourite traits in the comments below.

 If you've enjoyed this, don't forget to impl Drop for Like, I mean, drop me a Like, and if you want to see more, hit subscribe, and I'll see you next time!